ddev/ddev/docs/users/extend/customizing-images.md

 If you need a package that is *not* a PHP package, you can view and search standard Debian packages at [packages.debian.org/stable](https://packages.debian.org/stable/), or just use google.

+To test that a package will do what you want, you can `ddev ssh` and then `sudo apt-get update && sudo apt-get install <package>` to verify that you can install it and you get what you need.
+A php extension may require `killall -HUP php-fpm` to take effect.
+After you've tried that, you can add the package to `webimage_extra_packages`.

 ### Adding extra Dockerfiles for webimage and dbimage

 For more complex requirements, you can add .ddev/web-build/Dockerfile or .ddev/db-build/Dockerfile.